-Shallots belong to the onion family,and have a taste somewhere between a mild onion and mild garlic.
-They give a unique flavor to foods that makes them seem special.
+Shallots belong to the onion family and have a taste somewhere between a mild onion and garlic.
+They give a unique flavor to foods that make them seem special.

 When you purchase shallots, look for ones that are on the small side, they will have a milder taste.
 They should have no spots, and their paper thin skins should be tight.

 Unlike garlic, shallots do not pop out of their skins when crushed like garlic does.
-To skin a shallot, cut both ends off, then make a small long slit in skin, and carefully pull it away.
+To skin, a shallot, cut both ends off, then make a small long slit in the skin, and carefully pull it away.